-On day one you’ll stay at Rees Valley Station’s shearers quarters.
+On day one, you’ll stay at Rees Valley Station’s shearers quarters.
 Rees Valley Station is a 37,000 acre working sheep station that borders World Heritage-listed Mount Aspiring National Park.
-On days two and three, globetrotters explore the Rees Valley with its glacial fed rivers and wild, untamed beauty.
+On days two and three, you will explore the Rees Valley with its glacial fed rivers and wild, untamed beauty.
 Your accommodation is beside Arthurs Creek Musterers Hut – back country camping at its best.
 Think waterfalls, starry nights and silence.
 On day four, you’ll cruise through enchanted landscapes made world-famous by blockbuster movies like The Lord of the Rings, The Hobbit, Mission Impossible and The Lion, The Witch & The Wardrobe.
-And the last night is at Miller’s House, a historic, bespoke guesthouse set within Paradise (literally)!
+And the last night is at Miller’s House, a historic, bespoke guest house set within Paradise (quite literally)!

 Seriously, the Glenorchy Back Country Ride typifies everything we love about New Zealand.
-All you need to do is get yourself on a plane to Queenstown, in the South Island of New Zealand, and we’ll take care of the rest!
+All you need to do is get yourself on a plane to Queenstown in the South Island, and we’ll take care of the rest!

 Fast Facts

-- Horse Breed:NZ Stationbred, Quarter Horse and first cross, Percheron and Clydie first cross.
+- Horse Breed:NZ Stationbred, Quarter Horse and first cross, Percheron, Gypsy Cob and Clydie first cross.

 - Pace:This will vary depending on the terrain and weather conditions.
 Some days are more mountainous than others.
-When terrain permits, there will be opportunities to trot and canter.
+When the terrain permits, there will be opportunities to trot and canter but this may not be every day.

-- Time in Saddle:On average between 5 to 6 hours, depending on the distance needed to be travelled, which will be between 15 and 25km per day.
+- Time in Saddle:On average, 5 to 6 hours per day, depending on the distance needing to be travelled (between 15 and 25km per day).

 - Ride Length:5 days, 4 nights.